Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

 - The symptoms start shortly after eating and may last for days.

 Moreover, a food allergy is different from a food reaction.
 It also can cause attacks of diarrhea (on and off).

-We summarized the differences between food intolerance and food allergy in the table below.
+The table below summarizes the differences between food intolerance and food allergy.

 |Food intolerance||Food allergy|

 |Affects 15-20% of the population||Affects nearly 2-5% of adults|

 |Difficulty digesting certain types of food (not immune-mediated allergy).||An immune-mediated reaction to certain foods or food components.|

 |Diarrhea is often random (you will get diarrhea every time you eat the offending food).||Usually causes acute attacks related to the ingestion of offending food.|

 |Intestinal symptoms: diarrhea, extensive gas, bloating, and abdominal pain||Intestinal symptoms are the same|

 |No extraintestinal symptoms||Extraintestinal symptoms include rashes, urticaria, swollen lips, face, or life-threatening allergic reactions.|